- Obsessive thoughts – Unwanted, distressing thoughts, images, or urges that cause anxiety.

 7. PANDAS: When OCD Develops Suddenly in Children

 A rare form of OCD, Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS), occurs when OCD symptoms suddenly appear after a strep infection.
+Parents should watch for:- Sudden mood changes

 - New compulsions or tics